viorble/Lecture-Data-Structure/ch05_dynamic_arrays.md

 # Chapter 5: Dynamic Arrays
 There are many examples of real-world applications where we need to be flexible and resize a data structure to meet an increasing demand.<br>
 **Dynamic Arrays** enable the ability to adjust array size.
-- Look at examples where flexibility gives us an advantage
+- Find strategies to give us the flexibility
 - Discuss how to implement dynamic arrays.

 # The Limitation of Static Arrays -> Fixed Size